all-animation/all-animation/README.md

  $("#animation").removeClass("journal").addClass("four-rock");
 ```

-We have several classes for animations:
+We have several classes for animations, you can se our completed documentation in this link: [http://all-animation.github.io](http://all-animation.github.io)

+Some class of animations bellow:

 ### Especiais: